-The airline, ground handling company or tour operator must notify Swedavia of information concerning booked PRMs no later than 36 hours before departure/arrival, and this must include
+The airline, ground handling company or tour operator must notify Swedavia of information concerning booked PRMs no later than 36 hours before departure/arrival, and this must include the departure or arrival time.
+This information must be sent via telex to the airport's SITA address.

 - the passenger's name,

-- the category of disability,
+- · the category of disability,

 - the flight number,

-- the departure or arrival time.
-This information must be sent via telex to the airport's SITA address.

-N ARN: ARNDCXH
+ARN: ARNDCXH